navkar/Predictions/README.md

 * Clear decline of the Western Hegemony.
   - Multi-polar world (East vs West)
-  - New Growth will come from India/China/Korea and other eastern territories.
+  - New real growth shall come from India/China/Korea and other eastern territories.
   - Significant collapse of fiat based currencies (Euro / Yen etc)
 * Post-COVID era will start in 2024 and uses digital currency completely.
 * New form of Social media shall be discovered.
 End of Facebook/Instagram.